Medicare in Hawaii

 Many Medicare Advantage plans include extra benefits, like routine dental care.
 Most of them also include prescription drug coverage.
 If you sign up for a Medicare Advantage Prescription Drug plan, you can get all your Medicare benefits through a single plan.
 No matter what type of Medicare Advantage plan you enroll in, you must continue paying your Medicare Part B premium, along with your plan premium if there is one.

-If you decide to stay with Original Medicare, another option you may have is to sign up for a Medicare Supplement (Medigap) plan to help pay for Original Medicare’s out-of-pocket costs.
-Different Medigap plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+If you decide to stay with Original Medicare, another option you may have is to sign up for a Medicare Supplement insurance plan (Medigap) to help pay for Original Medicare’s out-of-pocket costs.
+Different Medigap insurance plans may pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.

 Medicare resources in Hawaii